open-mpi/ompi/docs/man-openmpi/man1/mpirun.1.rst

 launching very large jobs where mpirun may actually need to use noticeable amounts of memory and/or processing time.

-Just as ``-np`` can specify fewer processes than there are slots, it can also oversubscribe the slots.
+Just as ``-n`` can specify fewer processes than there are slots, it can also oversubscribe the slots.
 For example, with the same
 hostfile:

 .. code:: sh

-   shell$ mpirun --hostfile myhostfile -np 14 ./a.out
+   shell$ mpirun --hostfile myhostfile -n 14 ./a.out

 will launch processes 0-3 on node ``aa``, 4-7 on ``bb``, and 8-11 on ``cc``.
 It will then add the remaining two processes to whichever